Short stories: Do’s and don’ts

 Duh.
 Thanks captain obvious!

-While this is self-evident.
-It needs to be emphasized.
+While this is self-evident, it needs to be emphasized.
 Unnecessary words and long descriptions are luxuries short story writers cannot afford.
-You must maintain a swift flow of the story through to the end.
+Try to maintain a swift flow of the story through to the end.
 It’s best if it is a short read within 30 mins.

 2) Have a single focus